 The Southern Carpathian mountains surround Brasov in the central part of Romania.
-It is well known for architecture styles.
-In the town you can find a mixture of gothic, baroque, and renaissance buildings as well as wealth of historical attractions.
+It is well known for its architectural styles.
+In the town, you can find a mixture of gothic, baroque, and renaissance buildings as well as a wealth of historical attractions.

 The same evening we enjoyed an open-air concert in the central square.
 Afterward, we went to the main pedestrian street for food.
 We chose The Drake Pub, just around the corner from our hotel.
 The food and drinks were tasty, and the atmosphere was great, as in the town.

 It was a fantastic place to spend a calm summer evening with many people around you.